DonHulieo/qb-jewelery/README.md

 - Can't hit store during the day...
 (Good place to put your mining jewels buyer ped!)
 - Thermite hack to open unlock doors at night.
 - Lockpick into the second room at the city Vangelico's and then hack the PC to unlock all the stores for 5 minutes.
+- Config option for just the city Vangelico's or all 3.
+- Config option for okokNotify or QBCore Notify.

 ## To Do
 - Place qb-jewelery/doors/Jewelery Stores.lua in qb-doorlock/configs